 This is the official national website for the Order of the Arrow, Boy Scouts of America.
 The main goal of this website is to communicate official, approved information to all Arrowmen.
 The site is produced by the National OA Web Team under the direction of the Communications Subcommittee of the National Order of the Arrow Committee.

 The youth Web Coordinator is Jason Kiesling, and the Adviser is Eric Silva.
 The vice chair of the Communications Subcommittee is Anthony Fiori.

 This site follows the Official OA Website Guidelines.

 Please visit our Supported Browsers page for more information on what web browsers work with the OA website.

-Please do not copy the material presented here to a local web site.
+Please do not copy the material presented here to a local website.
 Instead, put a link to the appropriate page.
-A basic entry like "The new OA Strategic Plan (on the national OA web site)" is quite common.
+A basic entry like "The new OA Strategic Plan (on the national OA website)" is quite common.
 This ensures that local users will always get the most current copy when the pages here are updated, and it also saves local webmasters from any need to edit or retype our pages.
-The only exception to this policy is the clipart explicitly made available for use elsewhere.
+The only exception to this policy are branding resources explicitly made available for use elsewhere.

 The site is updated regularly, as new material becomes available.

 All Scouting and related websites are encouraged to link to the official national Order of the Arrow website.

 If you have a webpage, you can put a link banner on it to connect to the official national Order of the Arrow website.

 To ensure that Scouts and Scouters who may be going through various Order of the Arrow ceremonies in the future do not have their experience lessened or spoiled, some of the material on this website is protected.
 See the Safeguarded Material page for more details.